-Annuitize: You can choose to receive guaranteed fixed income payments for life or a period of time you choose.
-After payments begin, you can’t make any other withdrawals from the annuity.
-You also usually can’t change the amount of your payments.
-If you die before the payment period ends, your survivors may not receive any payments, depending on the payout option you choose.
+Annuitize: When you annuitize, you choose to receive fixed income payments for life or a period of time you chose when you bought the annuity.
+After payments begin, you can’t take any other money from the annuity.
+You also can’t usually change the amount of your payments.
+If you die before the payment period ends, your survivors may not receive any payments, depending on the payout option you chose when you bought the annuity.
 Check your contract to learn how long you have to wait before you can annuitize.

-Full Withdrawal: You can withdraw all of the cash surrender value of the annuity in a lump sum payment and end your annuity.
+Full Withdrawal: A full withdrawal means you take all of the cash surrender value of the annuity in a lump sum payment and end your annuity.
 You’ll likely pay a charge to do this if it’s during the surrender charge period.
 Once you take all of the money from your annuity, you can’t receive any regular income payments.
+And you’ll pay ordinary income tax on any gains (amounts greater than you put into the annuity) when you take the money out.

-Partial Withdrawal: You may be able to take some of the money from the annuity’s cash surrender value without ending the annuity.
+Partial Withdrawal: A partial withdrawal means you take some of the money from the annuity’s cash surrender value.
+You may be able to do this without ending the annuity.
 Most annuities with surrender charges let you take out a certain amount (usually up to 10%) each year without paying surrender charges on that amount.
-Check your contract and disclosure or prospectus.
+Check your contract and disclosure (or prospectus for a variable annuity).
+Consider the income tax liability before you make a withdrawal.

 Living Benefits for Fixed Annuities: Some fixed annuities, especially fixed indexed annuities, offer a guaranteed living benefits rider, usually at an extra cost.
-A common type is called a guaranteed lifetime withdrawal benefit that guarantees to make income payments you can’t outlive.
+A common type is a guaranteed lifetime withdrawal benefit that guarantees to make income payments you can’t outlive.
 While you get payments, the money still in your annuity continues to earn interest.
-You can choose to stop and restart the payments or you might be able to take extra money from your annuity.
+You can choose to stop and restart the payments or you might be able to take money from your annuity in addition to the income payments.
 Even if the payments reduce the annuity’s value to zero at some point, you’ll continue to get payments for the rest of your life.
 If you die while receiving payments, your survivors may get some or all of the money left in your annuity.

 How Are Annuities Taxed?

-Federal law allows you to defer income taxes on annuity earnings.
+Federal law lets you postpone paying income taxes on annuity earnings.
 That means you aren’t taxed on any interest or investment returns while your money is in the annuity.
 This isn’t the same as tax-free.
 You’ll pay ordinary income tax when you take a withdrawal, receive an income stream, or receive each annuity payment.
-When you die, your survivors will typically owe income taxes on any death benefit they receive from an annuity.
+When you die, your survivors will typically owe income taxes on any gains greater than what they paid into the annuity.
+In some states, you also may owe state income tax.

-There are other ways to save that offer tax advantages, including Individual Retirement Accounts (IRAs).
-You can buy an annuity to fund an IRA, but you also can fund your IRA other ways and get the same tax advantages.
-When you take a withdrawal or receive payments, you’ll pay ordinary income tax on all of the money you receive (not just the interest or the investment return).
+There are other ways to save that offer tax advantages, including Individual Retirement Accounts (IRAs), Roth IRAs, and employer-based savings plans such as 401(k)s and 403(b)s.
+You can buy an annuity to fund an IRA, but you also can fund your IRA in other ways and get the same tax advantages.
+When you withdraw money or receive income payments from your annuity, you’ll pay ordinary income tax on all of the money you receive (not just the interest or the investment return).
 You also may have to pay a 10% tax penalty if you withdraw money before you’re age 59½.
+The same rules apply to other tax-advantaged savings, including IRAs and 401(k)s.